gatsbyjs/gatsby/packages/gatsby-plugin-create-client-paths/README.md

-# gatsby-plugin-client-only-paths
+# gatsby-plugincreate-client-paths-

-Use this plugin when creating a “hybrid” Gatsby app with both statically rendered pages as well as "client-only paths".
+Use this plugin when creating a “hybrid” Gatsby app with both statically rendered pages as well as "client-paths".
 These paths exist exist on the client only and do not correspond to `index.html` files in an app's built assets.